-Ice-T was born on the 16th of February, 1958 in Newark, New Jersey.
-He lost his parents at a young age, which meant that he had to live with relatives.
-He first stayed with a nearby aunt before moving to View Park-Windsor Hills, a neighborhood of upper-middle-class blacks in South Los Angeles, to stay with another relative.
-He shared a room with his cousin Earl, who was a fan of rock music.
-It is said that Earl’s constant listening to the local rock radio stations was what sparked Ice-T’s interest in heavy metal music.
+When Ice-T was in the third grade, his mother died of a heart attack.
+He was subsequently raised by his father who later died from a heart attack when the young Marrow was 12.
+This meant that he had to live with relatives.
+At the time, the rising artist first stayed with a nearby aunt before moving to View Park-Windsor Hills, a neighbourhood of upper-middle-class blacks in South Los Angeles, to stay with another relative where he shared a room with his cousin Earl, who was a fan of rock music.
+It is said that Earl was constantly listening to the local rock radio stations and that was what sparked Ice-T’s interest in heavy metal music.

 Tracy enjoyed reading the novels of Iceberg Slim, which he memorized and recited to his friends.
 As the story goes, his friends enjoyed hearing the excerpts and would say to him, “Yo, kick some more of that by Ice, T”, giving him his popular nickname.

 Ice-T’s First Experience With Crime Was In High School

 We wouldn’t be far from the truth to say that Ice-T got into contact with criminal activities when he became affiliated with the Crips gang in high school.
 However, he began selling cannabis and stealing car stereos to earn extra cash after he got his girlfriend knocked up and needed additional income to support her.

 Following the birth of his daughter, the artist enlisted in the US Army in October 1977; there, he got involved with some soldiers charged with the theft of a rug.
 He was paid a $2,500 bonus check while awaiting trial and went absent without leave.
 However, the rapper came back after a month, and with the rug found, Ice-T received non-judicial punishment for his dereliction of duty.